 - Connect with team Corpseed to discuss specific requirements for your business, most of our customers take 20 to 25 minutes to discuss their business needs and get instant solutions

-- Once you discuss the requirement we will align a dedicated Account Manager to assist you with the entire process on how to start battery recycling plant in India
+- Once you discuss the requirement we will align a dedicated Account Manager to assist you with the entire process of how to start a battery recycling plant in India

-- Once job is completed you will receive License Copy directly to your email ID and and at your door-step.
+- Once the job is completed you will receive License Copy directly to your email ID and at your doorstep.

 You can also reach us at our Mobile No. +91 7558 640 644, or E-mail: hello@Corpseed.com

 - Submit the information and submit it to the MoEF&CC along with the documents.